 It may yet be Edinburgh’s most intriguing Fringe show.

-Venue, a Scottish courtroom rather than a theatre or church hall.
-Curtain raiser, American developer Nuveen’s petition for a last-minute judicial review in which it seeks to scupper a proposal for a new music and performing arts centre in historic St Andrew’s Square.
+Venue: a Scottish courtroom rather than a theatre or church hall.
+Curtain raiser: American developer Nuveen’s petition for a last-minute judicial review in which it had sought to scupper a proposal for a new music and performing arts centre in historic St Andrew Square.
+(It has since dropped its legal action following a settlement.)

 Cue Edinburgh Festival director Fergus Linehan, who declared Nuveen’s action ‘sickening.’
 Yet this plot is complex.
 For one thing, the concert hall’s charitable promoter, Impact Scotland, has handed Nuveen a tactical advantage by commissioning ‘starchitect’ Sir David Chipperfield, whose concrete and glass icon will soar over Sir William Chamber’s 1779 Royal Bank of Scotland.
 Maybe not such a clever move in a UNESCO World Heritage Site.